testthedocs/plone-docsbuilder/README.md

 # Plone-Docsbuilder

-Containerized application based on Sphinx for test builds of docs.plone.org
+Containerized application based on [Sphinx](http://www.sphinx-doc.org/en/stable/) for test builds of docs.plone.org

+> # Note:

+> plone-docsbuilder is written to do one thing in a certain way, it is **not** written to be a full replacement of [Sphinx](http://www.sphinx-doc.org/en/stable/).

+> If you try to use plone-docsbuilder in a way it is not intended for, it will most likely **not** work !

+> Please make sure to read the ["docs"](docs).

 ## Features

 - Small Image, based on [Alpine Linux](http://www.alpinelinux.org/).
-- You do not need to install sphinx locally.
+- You do not need to install [Sphinx](http://www.sphinx-doc.org/en/stable/) locally.
 - Pre-configured with different add-ons.
 - A new, clean and 'fresh' build with every test run.
 - Uses [Tini](https://github.com/krallin/tini) as `init`.